dcodecrzft/neovim/README.md

 this build with nvim-cmp, Lsp, Autocompletion, Treesitter, possible bufferline, telescope(instead of fuzzyfinder), autopairs, lualine, and more to be added.
 I can guarantee you that this build will not be bloated.

-## Updates
--- I have successfuly setup this build with completion.
-Using nvim-cmp.

 ## Downloading and Installing.

 1. You would have to install GNU `stow`, and `git` before proceeding.